Some days you just don't have time for the slow cooker. You will be amazed at the tenderness and flavor of this pressure cooker pot roast recipe!

 - 2 cups beef broth

-- 5 medium carrots peeled, chunked
+- 1 lb. medium carrots peeled, chunked

 - 1 lb. red or gold potatoes peeled, roughly chopped